-- •Where all the stages come together and children truly start playing together. - •Common in older preschoolers (or in younger preschoolers who have older siblings or have been around a lot of children), - •Cooperative play brings together all of the social skills your child has been working on and puts them into action. - •Whether they are building a puzzle together, playing a board game, "house" or an outdoor play with a group, - •Cooperative play really sets the stage for future interactions as your child matures into an adult.
+- Where all the stages come together, and children truly start playing together. - Cooperative play brings together all of the social skills your child has been working on and puts them into action. - Cooperative play really sets the stage for future interactions as your child matures into an adult.